blazium-engine/blazium-docs/contributing/development/compiling/optimizing_for_size.rst

 Linking becomes much slower and more RAM-consuming with this option, so it should be used only for release builds:

-- When compiling the ``master`` branch, you need to have at least 8 GB of RAM available for successful linking with LTO enabled.
+- When compiling the ``blazium-dev`` branch, you need to have at least 8 GB of RAM available for successful linking with LTO enabled.
 - When compiling the ``3.x`` branch, you need to have at least 6 GB of RAM available for successful linking with LTO enabled.